Skip to main content

 From clifftop or boat around the UK.
 They are most frequently seen off the western coast.
 Cardigan Bay, Cornwall and the Celtic Sea can be hotspots.

 Did you know...
-Short-beaked common dolphins are believed to be the most numerous cetaceans globally, a distinction often mistakenly attributed to bottlenose dolphins due to their prominence in media like film and tv.
+Short-beaked common dolphins are believed to be the most numerous cetaceans globally - this is often incorrectly thought to be the bottlenose dolphin due to their greater presence in films and TV.

-They are a medium-sized dolphin, and really acrobatic - they will often “bow-ride” in front of a moving boat.
+Common dolphins are a medium-sized dolphin (unlike the larger bottlenose), and are really acrobatic - they will often “bow-ride” in front of a moving boat.
 There are many reasons why they might do this, including using the boat as a way to swim with less friction, shed dead skin or parasites, or simply just for fun.
 These dolphins have been known to do this for centuries, with ancient Greeks having documented it.